-As a final step, S{diff} splitting measurements can be interpreted in terms of lowermost mantle deformation and flow directions.
-This is best accomplished via a forward modeling approach; in particular, we can carry out global wavefield simulations for different lowermost mantle anisotropy scenarios and compare predictions to data.
-We have previously applied such an approach for event 2010-10-07 in our dataset, which was modeled simultaneously with observations of D"-associated splitting of SKKS waves (Wolf and Long, 2022).
-Our previous study showed that S{diff} splitting for the source-receiver pairs examined in this study can be explained with a model that invokes lattice-preferred orientation of Ppv resulting from slab-driven flow in the lowermost mantle beneath the northeastern Pacific Ocean.
-Although we used only one event from that study to conduct S{diff} splitting measurements, the results from all three events examined here are highly consistent with the results from Wolf and Long (2022).
+lowermost mantle anisotropy scenarios and compare predictions to data.
+We have previously applied such an approach for event 2010-10-07 in our data set, which was modelled simultaneously with observations of $D^{''}$ -associated splitting of SKKS waves (Wolf & Long 2022).
+Our previous study showed that S{diff} splitting for the source-receiver pairs examined in this study can be explained with a model that invokes lattice-preferred orientation of Ppv resulting from slab-driven flow in the lowermost mantle beneath the north-eastern Pacific Ocean.
+Although we used only one event from that study to conduct S{diff} splitting measurements, the results from all three events examined here are highly consistent with the results from Wolf & Long (2022).
 Thus, the three measurements can also be explained by the same deformation scenario.

-5.4.
-S{diff} splitting analyses on single-station data: Limitations and ways forward
+5.4 S{diff} splitting analyses on single-station data: limitations and ways forward

 One main advantage with the array data used in Section 5.3 is that the upper mantle splitting contribution is such that explicit anisotropy corrections for the upper mantle on the receiver side are not needed.
 In many or most cases, however, explicit corrections for upper mantle anisotropy may need to be applied.
 Even in such cases, however, it may be useful to stack data to improve signal-to-noise ratios.
 Apart from the approach used here, there are various other strategies to account for the influence of receiver side anisotropy on S{diff} waves.
-A common approach is to measure SKS splitting for every station, preferably using multiple events from different backazimuths (e.g., Lynner and Long, 2014; Lynner and Long, 2015).
+A common approach is to measure SKS splitting for every station, preferably using multiple events from different backazimuths (e.g., Lynner & Long 2014, 2015).
 S{diff} waveforms can then be corrected for the upper mantle associated splitting parameters obtained this way.
-We would advise against measuring SKS splitting for a few backazimuths only because splitting beneath any particular station may be complex, and any single SKS splitting measurement may potentially be influenced by lowermost mantle anisotropy (e.g., Wolf et al., 2022a).
-Alternatively, a strategy to account for the S{diff} upper mantle contribution can be to correct S{diff} for the SKS/SKKS splitting parameters for the same source receiver configuration, if SKS and SKKS are split similarly.
+We would advise against measuring SKS splitting for a few backazimuths only because splitting beneath any particular station may be complex, and any single SKS splitting measurement may potentially be influenced by lowermost mantle anisotropy (e.g., Wolf et al. 2022b).
+Alternatively, a strategy to account for the S{diff} upper mantle contribution can be to correct Sdiff for the SKS/SKKS splitting parameters for the same source receiver configuration, if SKS and SKKS are split similarly.
 (If they are not, at least one of the phases is likely influenced by lowermost mantle anisotropy and both measurements cannot be assumed to be due to upper mantle anisotropy only.)
 A major disadvantage of this strategy is that well-constrained SKS, SKKS and Sdiff splitting parameters would be required for the same source-receiver configuration.
 Finding data for which it is possible to obtain such good splitting measurements from three phases in one seismogram may be challenging.
-A special case of this approach is if SKS and SKKS splitting are null for the raypath under study.
+A special case of this approach is if SKS and SKKS splitting are null for the ray path under study.
 In this case, S{diff} splitting could be interpreted to be due to lowermost mantle anisotropy, and no corrections would need to be applied.